 (Source: Proterial: Aogami 1 material page, 2025)

-1. Understanding Japanese Knife Damage
+1. Top Japanese Knife Damage

 Japanese knives face several types of damage during their lifetime.
 Chips are the most common issue, appearing as small breaks along the cutting edge.
 Bent tips occur when knives fall or hit hard surfaces.
 Warped blades develop from uneven heat exposure or stress.
 Surface stains and rust form when carbon steel meets moisture and acidic foods.